SuffolkLITLab/ALKiln/CONTRIBUTING.md

 npm run takedown
 ```

+## How the tests run

+This section requires knowledge of the docassemble platform a bit, as well as GitHub actions, so be wary.
+We're hoping to improve this.

+Our tests require the user/developer to have a docassemble server on which they host these interviews (online forms) and at least one developer account.
+When GitHub runs the tests, it does the following:

+1. Sets up on the docassemble server.
+In a given developer account:
+   1. Creates a new interview for this particular branch of the repository.
+   1. Pulls in the code from that branch into the docassemble server.
+1. Runs the tests
+   1. Pretends to be an anonymous account that comes to the form and inputs answers.
+   1. Writes up reports and possibly takes screenshots to show to the developer.
+1. Cleans up by deleting the interview it created

+The developers have a GitHub action that is really just a wrapper.
+It uses a composite action in our repository and gives important variables, like their GitHub secret of the API key for their docassemble server developer account.

 ## Very general architecture of files and folders

 An honest look at our current project architecture—some of our files and folders, what they do, and how they interact.